vortezwohl/Name2Gender/README.md

 # Name2Gender

-From names in multiple languages to gender.
+From names in multiple languages to genders.

 ## Installation